d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 Thus Newtonian gravity appears not as a separate postulate, but as the acceleration associated with the gradient of accumulated displacement once the static source scale is tied to mass through \(d^2=2GM/c^2\).

-## 3. The Open Dynamics Problem

-The static displacement geometry developed in the previous section is already constrained enough to recover the weak-field hierarchy, the cumulative displacement \(\Sigma(r)\), and the Newtonian limit.
-What it does not yet provide is the dynamical law from which that geometry follows.
-The function \(D(r,d)\) describes the equilibrium displacement around a stationary source, but it is not yet derived as a solution of a field equation, action principle, or evolution law.
-The task for the remainder of this paper is to formulate that dynamical equation at the correct level: not as a replacement for the full microphysics of matter, but as the law governing the displacement layer specifically.

-That task should be stated at the correct level.
-The displacement equation is not intended to replace the whole microphysics of matter, nor to absorb all of ordinary matter dynamics into a single gravitational master equation.
-One layer contains the ordinary dynamics of matter and interactions within the transport structure.
-The other contains the displacement of the transport structure itself.
-These layers are coupled, but they are governed by different equations.
-The displacement equation only needs to know where masses are and how they move; it does not need to encode the internal structure of each source body.
-In that sense, the field equation belongs specifically to the displacement layer.

-Gravity is not being treated here as a force internal to the transport structure.
-It is the transport structure itself being displaced.
-The task is therefore to propagate information about that displacement causally through the medium, not to reformulate all non-gravitational physics.
-Once this is stated clearly, the target of the field equation becomes narrower and cleaner: it must describe how mass-sourced displacement is communicated through the transport structure at the medium speed \(c\).
-Sections 4 and 5 develop that equation through the retarded displacement map and its local wave-equation equivalent.
+The static hierarchy already fixes the weak-field structure used in the present paper.
+The next step is therefore to state the causal displacement law at the displacement layer itself.

-## 4. Retarded Displacement Map
+## 3. Retarded Displacement Map

-Once displacement is treated as a physical modification of the transport-supporting network, and once changes in that displacement are taken to propagate at speed \(c\), the natural dynamical construction is retarded rather than instantaneous.
-The field at a point cannot depend on the source as it is “now” in a coordinate bookkeeping sense, but only on the source configuration whose influence has had time to propagate through the medium.
-In that sense, the displacement problem is causal from the outset: the geometry at a field point is determined by the past state of the source, evaluated on the relevant propagation cone.
+Once changes in displacement propagate at speed \(c\), the natural dynamical construction is retarded rather than instantaneous.
+The field at a point depends on the source configuration whose influence has had time to reach that point through the medium.

-This suggests that the most fundamental statement of the dynamics is not differential but integral.
-Given a collection of masses with known trajectories, the displacement at each field point is constructed by summing source contributions evaluated at retarded time.
-In plain terms: given where masses are and how they are moving, evaluate the displacement at each field point by summing retarded contributions from all sources, each propagating at \(c\), using the source position at the retarded time.
-The importance of this statement is that it defines the dynamical problem directly in physical terms.
-The field is whatever results from propagation-limited sourcing through the medium; a PDE, if introduced later, is only a local representation of that more basic causal rule.
+The fundamental statement is therefore integral rather than differential: given source trajectories, the displacement at a field point is obtained by summing retarded source contributions.
+Any later PDE is a local representation of that causal rule.

 For a single source, this means the displacement field at spacetime point \((\mathbf{x},t)\) is determined by the source position \(\mathbf{x}_s(t_r)\) at retarded time \(t_r\), where \(t_r\) satisfies